 The Baroque Period in art and architecture represented definitive cultural works developed in Europe, England, and the Americas during the 17th and early 18th cent.

-A major characteristic of Baroque paintings style is an emphasis on unity among the arts.
-Baroque artists exercised brilliant technical skill and brought significant harmony to paintings, sculpture, and architecture.
+A major characteristic of the style of Baroque painting is an emphasis on unity among the arts.
+Baroque artists exercised brilliant technical skills and brought significant harmony to paintings, sculptures, and architecture.
 To emphasize spatial significance, artists experimented with proportions and were frequently able to create astounding visual effects.
 During this time period, French and English Art appeared very subdued compared to the more frenetic works of central and southern Europe and New World artists.
 Both painting and sculpture used skilled naturalistic illusionism, typically heightened by lighting effects, creating high energy and theatrical energy in the movement of forms.
-Architecture during this period took on fluidity of form and became very sculptural.
+Architecture during this period took on the fluidity of form and became very sculptural.

 An iconic figure of Baroque paintings is Diego Velasquez.
 He is also Spain's greatest painter.
 Skilled in technique and individual style his influence on European art is highly significant.

 One of his most valuable teachers was Nature.
 Eventually, he became the court painter and lived in Madrid.
 His paintings include mythological and religious subjects, landscapes, and scenes from everyday life.
 Many are portraits of notable court figures.

 Velasquez was a master of realism and an exceptional gesture artist capable of capturing the essential character of any living being with a few quick strokes.
 He was called the painter's painter because of his extraordinary skill in merging color, space, light, the rhythm of line, and mass so that they all have equal value.
 Artists who painted Baroque Paintings influenced by Velasquez are Francisco de Goya, Bartolome Murillo, Camille Corot, Edouard Manet, Gustave Courbet, and James McNeill Whistler.